-Samantha Moore–Berg, Ph.D., is a postdoctoral fellow in the Peace and Conflict Neuroscience Lab at the University of Pennsylvania.
-Her research bridges the areas of social psychology, cognitive psychology, and neuroscience to study links between behavior and social-cognitive processes that evolve in intergroup contexts.
-Her main research interests include designing and implementing prejudice and discrimination reduction interventions; investigating how prejudiced attitudes give way to discriminatory behaviors; and isolating cognitive functions that contribute to or predict prejudiced attitudes and subsequent behaviors.
+Samantha Moore–Berg, Ph.D., is the director of the Peace and Conflict Neuroscience Lab at the University of Pennsylvania.
+Her research bridges the areas of social & cognitive psychology, communications, and political science to study the links between behavior and social-cognitive processes that evolve in intergroup contexts.
+Her main research interests include 1) isolating socio-cognitive functions that contribute to or predict intergroup conflict, and 2) designing and implementing interventions that directly combat intergroup conflict.
+She conducts her research in many contexts around the globe, and she often works with outreach organizations in order to tailor her research to the needs of communities that can most benefit from it.
 Samantha received her Ph.D. in Social Psychology at Temple University in 2018 and her B.A. in Psychology and Sociology at Florida State University in 2013.

 AllyPaul graduated Phi Beta Kappa from Swarthmore College with a B.A.in Psychology.
 Her previous research has looked at the effects of social norms on motivation and short term memory; the role of anticipated regret in decision-making among clinical populations; and use of music-based, mindful meditation during a preoperative informed consent process.
 She is excited to learn more about the neural underpinnings of ingroup-outgroup biases and how this information can be used to design interventions combating prejudice.

 Celia Guillard graduated from the University of Connecticut with degrees in Neuroscience, Political Science, and International Relations.
-She then interned at the International Criminal Tribunal for the Former Yugoslavia where she assisted with research during the trialof Ratko Mladić.
+She is now a doctoral student at Cornell University.
+She has interned at the International Criminal Tribunal for the Former Yugoslavia where she assisted with research during the trialof Ratko Mladić.
 She subsequently completed her M.Sc. in Cognitive Neuroscience at University College London, where she studied intentional harm and dehumanization during political violence.
 She is eager to continue investigating psychological mechanisms thatfacilitate political violence.